hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

                                    "<your-hmac-shared-secret>"}`,`{"type": "RS256",
                                    "key": "<your-PEM-RSA-public-key>"}

-       --unauthorized-role         Unauthorized role, used when access-key is not sent in access-key only mode or "Authorization" header is absent in JWT mode
+       --unauthorized-role         Unauthorized role, used when admin-secret is not sent in admin-secret only mode or "Authorization" header is absent in JWT mode

    -s, --stripes                   Number of stripes (default: 1)